‘Tis the season to get scammed! With billions of dollars swirling around the internet, it's no surprise that credit card fraud would be on the rise.

 Why do I do this?
 It started on a lark.
 I was thinking about how to build a do it yourself identify theft system and found this feature in my Chase Southwest card.
 You can set it to notify you for any transaction over $X – where you set the X. So I set it at zero.
 You hear all these stories of people getting ripped off in $5 and $10 amounts because they don't notice.

 In a little revisionist history, I started saying I like to know when my credit card is being used… because after a while, I kind of did.
 The notifications happen near instantly too.
-Instantly as in we can charge our restaurant bill to my Chase Southwest card and I’ll get an email before we make it out of the restaurant.
-That’s how fast the notification arrives.
+By instantly, I mean I sometimes get the email before the server has come back to the table with my card.
+That's how fast the notification arrives.

 So imagine my surprise when I get these two emails: